EMILY TRASK

 PRESS

-...some stuff some people said...
+...a bunch of nice stuff some people said...

 AN ILIAD - The Hope Summer Repertory Theatre & in special performance in Quintessence Theatre Group

-Her enactment was a non-stop two-hour primordial whirlwind of wrenching emotional dynamism and nuanced authenticity, as she wove her persona seamlessly in and out of sundry characters and jumped between emotional extremes effortlessly.” – Steve Ralph,
+• "The incredible one-woman performance by Emily Trask as The Poet defies adequate description.
+Her enactment was a non-stop two-hour primordial whirlwind of wrenching emotional dynamism and nuanced authenticity, as she wove her persona seamlessly in and out of sundry characters and jumped between emotional extremes effortlessly.” – Steve Ralph, Holland Sentinel

-“an absolutely phenomenal performance… for two hours, Trask paces the stage… she weeps, she rages, she finds those exquisite moments of peace and grace.
+• “an absolutely phenomenal performance… for two hours, Trask paces the stage… she weeps, she rages, she finds those exquisite moments of peace and grace.
 It is … magnificent.” - Actress Stuns in Anti-War Production- Encore Michigan

-“A single actor, the extraordinary Emily Trask, is completely in command of this terrible song she’s sung, tragically, through the ages…. utterly seamless [and] a hugely impressive.” - One Talented Woman Weaves a Powerful, Epic Tale in An Iliad - Revue
+• “A single actor, the extraordinary Emily Trask, is completely in command of this terrible song she’s sung, tragically, through the ages…. utterly seamless [and] hugely impressive.” - One Talented Woman Weaves a Powerful, Epic Tale in An Iliad - Revue

-“the show traditionally has put a man in the role of the poet… Yet, Trask performed it so well, that she made it seem right and natural that the role should be played by a woman.
+• “the show traditionally has put a man in the role of the poet… Yet, Trask performed it so well, that she made it seem right and natural that the role should be played by a woman.
 It is, almost by definition, good storytelling.” – Encore Michigan

 SHAKESPEARE IN LOVE - Baltimore Center Stage & Cincinnati Playhouse in the Park

-"...takes this role, makes it her own, and runs with it... impeccable, natural, commanding" BackstageBaltimore
+• "...takes this role, makes it her own, and runs with it... impeccable, natural, commanding" BackstageBaltimore

-"Emily Trask is beautiful in form and speech"..."Carriere and Trask’s ardent recitation of scenes from Romeo and Juliet are so fine tears spring to your eyes... you think [Shakespeare] must be the luckiest writer on earth to have such an eloquent, indelible Muse."
+• "Emily Trask is beautiful in form and speech"..."Carriere and Trask’s ardent recitation of scenes from Romeo and Juliet are so fine tears spring to your eyes... you think [Shakespeare] must be the luckiest writer on earth to have such an eloquent, indelible Muse."
 DCTheatreScene

 THE ALLEY THEATRE highlights